mucherino/teaching/Julia/julia5-integer-programs.md

-It is worth pointing out the need of using integer variables (instead of real variables, like in the previous lessons), because I cannot accept solutions where I'm adviced to insert a "part" of a coin and a "part" of another.
-The coin is one small but indivisable piece of money, implying to my variables the need to be constrained to hold only integers.
+It is worth pointing out the need of using integer variables (instead of real variables, like in the previous lessons), because I cannot accept solutions where I'm advised to insert a "part" of a coin and a "part" of another.
+The coin is one small but indivisible piece of money, implying to my variables the need to be constrained to hold only integers.

 Finally, notice the use a different solver (w.r.t the one used in the